 If you’re having a hard time deciding between getting a German Shepherd or a Catahoula Leopard Dog, now you can have both for the price of one.
 In recent years, breeders have started breeding the two to produce a designer breed called the Catahoula German Shepherd Mix.

 While these two dog breeds may physically appear quite different from one another, they actually have tons in common too.
+Many also often confused this mixed breed with the Catahoula Blue Heeler Mix due to similar physical features and temperament.

 In this comprehensive guide, we’ll discuss in detail the similarities and differences between the Catahoula Leopard Dog and the German Shepherd and what you can expect of their pups when it comes to their temperament, lifespan, training, dietary needs, grooming requirements, and more.